Vortex Viper HD 8x42 Review

 Ease of Adjustment

 The Vortex Viper HD 8x42 has one large central hinge to adjust the interpupillary distance.
-The hinge moves smoothly and easily like on other top-scoring binoculars.
+The hinge moves smoothly and easily, like on other top-scoring binoculars.

 The diopter on the Vortex Viper HD is located on the right lens and is operated by pulling up on the diopter to adjust it.
 While in the down position, the diopter is locked in place.
-The diopter was easy to adjust the first time with no stiffness.
+It was easy to adjust the first time with no stiffness.
 The locking diopter is not present on all of the binoculars we tested, especially cheaper ones, so it's nice to see it executed well in a relatively approachable pair.

 Close Focus Range